| Home | News | The letter to CEOs. Please, please help

 Will Samsung, Apple, Sony, Google et al, stop these children suffering?

 This letter asks smartphone companies to organise at-the-point-of-sale fundraising to support child cobalt miners, Dorsen and Richard, children like them, and artisanal miners

-To the CEOs: Samsung, Boo-Keun Youn; LG Electronics, Juno Cho; Doro, Robert Puskaric; Archos, LoricPorier; Apple, Jim Cook; Acer Inc., Jason Chen; Blackberry, John S Chen; Google Pixel, Sundar Pichai; Microsoft, Satya Nadella; Lenovo, Yang Yuanqing; Nokia, Rajeev Suri; Sony, Kazuo Hirai; also Bryce Lee, Huayou Cobalt's Manager of Responsible Supply Chain, based in China.
+To the CEOs: Samsung, Boo-Keun Youn; LG Electronics, Juno Cho; Doro, Robert Puskaric; Archos, LoricPorier; Apple, Tim Cook; Acer Inc., Jason Chen; Blackberry, John S Chen; Google Pixel, Sundar Pichai; Microsoft, Satya Nadella; Lenovo, Yang Yuanqing; Nokia, Rajeev Suri; Sony, Kazuo Hirai; Vodafone, Nick Jeffery; Volkswagon, Matthias Müller, also Huayou Cobalt, Xuehua Chen, Chairman of the board and Bryce Lee, Manager of Responsible Supply Chain.

 Tyler Gillard, Legal Advisor and Project Head OECD Investment Division [email@example.com];

 I am writing to you about a boy called Dorsen.
 Dorsen is small for his age.
 He’s eight, and works twelve hours a day as a labourer in a Congolese cobalt mine.
-He earns as little as 8p a day.
-Sometimes nothing.
-He has no shoes.
-He goes hungry.
 He is one of many thousands of children* mining cobalt, needed in the manufacture of rechargeable batteries.
 You already know about such children.
-Such human rights abuse has been well documented over years.
+Such human rights abuse has been well documented over the years.